Azure/azure-powershell/src/Functions/docs/Get-AzFunctionAppAvailableLocation.md

 # Get-AzFunctionAppAvailableLocation

 ## SYNOPSIS
-Gets the locations where a function app for the given os and plan type is available.
+Gets the location where a function app for the given os and plan type is available.

 ## SYNTAX